 Writing a search warrant is the closest many law enforcement officers will get to writing a legal brief.
+Understanding how to draft an affidavit specific to a certain crime can be challenging and a lot hangs in the balance of obtaining a comprehensive search warrant.
 Our program will give officers the knowledge, tools, templates and tactics to write effective search warrants for cases involving:

 - Homicide and Violent Crime